If you’ve gone through a SOC 2 audit or you run your compliance program manually, you know it can be time-consuming, expensive, and frustrating.

 Instead of collecting evidence from multiple sources and confirming through multiple avenues, they can pull evidence directly from your SOC 2 automation tool.

-This means less back-and-forth between auditor and company, which means a faster and cheaper process for both the auditor and the company.
+This means less back-and-forth between auditor and company, and a faster and cheaper process for both the auditor and the company.
 Win-win.

 So, you know you need automation software and a good compliance program.
 You understand what to look for.
 But what now?
 What are the next steps?
 Where exactly does your automation software come into the picture?